stc2828/voice-to-notes/README.md

 This module takes a .wav audio file of human singing, and outputs the sheet music.
 The return format is a dictionary with: {"bpm", "beats", "frequencies", "beat_size"} as keys.
 Where "beats" is number of beats for each note, "frequencies" is the frequency for each note, and beat_size is the duration of a beat in ms.

-This module determines location of each note by looking for sudden changes in amplitude, and shifts in pitch.
-It then looks for an optimal beat size, and assign best number of beats for each note with a DFS speed up by memorization.
+This module first obtain a graph of frequency over time through the convolutional neural network powered by crepe, then determines location of each note by looking for sudden changes in amplitude, and shifts in pitch.
+It then looks for an optimal beat size, and assign best number of beats for each note with DFS and memorization.

 ## **Important tips**